Bortolo Mutti

-Bortolo Mutti (born 11 August 1954 in Trescore Balneario, Bergamo) is an Italian football manager and a former player, who was most recently manager of Livorno.
+Bortolo Mutti (born 11 August 1954) is an Italian football manager and a former player.

-His older brother Tiziano Mutti also played football professionally.
+His older brother, Tiziano Mutti, also played professional football.
 To distinguish them, Tiziano was referred to as Mutti I and Bortolo as Mutti II.

 Career

 After a reasonably good playing career as a striker/attacking midfielder with a number of Serie B and Serie C teams, including Atalanta, Mutti became a coach in 1988, when he made his debut at the helm of Interregionale club Palazzolo.
-From 1991 to 1993 he coached Leffe, achieving an impressive promotion to Serie C1.
-From 1993 to 1995 he served as coach of Serie B team Verona, obtaining two tenth places with the gialloblu.
-Later called to coach Serie B team Cosenza during the 1995–96 season, he led the club to save from relegation.
+From 1991 to 1993, he coached Leffe, achieving an impressive promotion to Serie C1.
+From 1993 to 1995, he served as coach of Serie B club Verona, finishing 10th twice with the gialloblu.
+Later called to coach Serie B team Cosenza during the 1995–96 season, he led the club to avoid relegation.

-In 1996, he had his first opportunity to coach a Serie A team, Piacenza, where he achieved to keep the team in the Italian top flight.
-In 1997, he was called by Napoli, being however sacked soon later due to poor results in the Serie A. A sixth place in Serie B with Atalanta in 1998–99 was followed by a return to Cosenza, where he served as head coach for two seasons achieving an 11th and an 8th place.
+In 1996, he had his first opportunity to coach a Serie A team, Piacenza, and kept the team in the Italian top flight.
+In 1997, he was called by Napoli, but was sacked soon after due to poor results in the Serie A. A sixth-place finish in Serie B with Atalanta in 1998–99 was followed by a return to Cosenza, where he served as head coach for two seasons, achieving 11th and 8th place finishes.
 In 2001–02 he was appointed at the helm of newly promoted Serie B team Palermo, where he ended the season with an 11th place.
-He was called back by a Serie A team, Reggina, but was fired in the mid-season.
+He was called back by a Serie A team, Reggina, but was fired in mid-season.

-From 2003 to 2006 he moved to the other side of the local strait, at Messina, where Mutti achieved a promotion to Serie B in his first season; this was followed by a very impressive seventh place in their first Serie A campaign.
+From 2003 to 2006, he moved to the other side of the local strait, at Messina, where Mutti achieved a promotion to Serie B in his first season; a very impressive seventh place followed this in their first Serie A campaign.
 However, Mutti's third season with Messina was not as successful as the previous two, being fired during the final part of the season.
-From February 2007 he is coach of Serie B club Modena, being sacked later on in the 2007–08 end of season due to a string of poor results.
+From February 2007, he has been the coach of Serie B club Modena, being sacked at the end of the 2007–08 season due to a string of poor results.